 Faster, More Complete Recovery

-Reiki may boost the client’s immune system and natural ability to heal.
-This may speed a stroke patient’s recovery and improve the effectiveness of other treatments, such as physical therapy.
+Reiki may help assist to boost the client’s immune system and natural ability to heal.
+This may help speed a stroke patient’s recovery and improve the effectiveness of other treatments, such as physical therapy.

 Decreased Sensations of Pain